valdemarburbo/password-generator/README.md

 Valdemar Burbo

 ## Description
-A basketball score tracking app utilising JS, HTML and CSS.
+A random password generator app built with JS, HTML and CSS.

 Features:

-- Keeps track of score and periods.
+- Ability to choose length between 8, 16 and 24 characters.
-- Highlights the leading team.
+- Ability to alter character options between letters with numbers, letters with special characters and everything combined.
-- Adds score in 1, 2 and 3 point increments.
+- Random password generation.
-- Resets the score and period using New Game button.
+- Copy a password to clipboard on click.

 Upcoming features:

-- Timer.
+- Light mode / dark mode.
-- Ability to save score.
+- More character and length options.